Last updated on June 6th, 2021

 When you transfer the money, don’t forget to add in your reference code!

-Once your funds have been received, StashAway will invest them based on their ERAA framework.
+Once your funds are received, StashAway will invest them based on their ERAA framework.

 StashAway also gives you an option to schedule a recurring transfer from StashAway Simple.